nanobox-io/nanobox-docs/source/domains-networking/custom-domains.html.md

 - If you ever move or scale your load balancer, you'll have to update your A-Record with a new IP.
 In either case, your load-balancer is moved to a new server with a different IP.

 ## Using a CNAME
 CNAMEs are used to define aliases for domains.
-Essentially they point domains at other domains, but are not redirect.
+Essentially they point a domain at another domain, but are not a redirect.
 For example, if domain.com has a CNAME for myapp.nanoapp.io, domain.com acts as a alias for myapp.nanoapp.io and loads the site without changing the request URI.

 Every app deployed with Nanobox is given a dev url using this pattern: `app-name.nanoapp.io`.
 You can add this domain as a CNAME on your own domain.